zouw2/EVE/README.md

 ### Harvest Results

-  - go to `tests/reports/`
+  - go to `tests/reports/` (these .Rmd files are reporting template).
-  - choose corresponding `.Rmd` file (these .Rmd files are reporting template).
+  - choose corresponding `.Rmd` file.
   (for example, if `sbatch_xgb_regression.R` was used, then use `test_eval_regression_xgboost.Rmd`)